madskjeldgaard/hugo-flickity-carousel/README.md

 Then add it your list of themes:

-Note: It has to be the last component, after your main theme.

 ```toml
 theme  = [ "exformal-hugo-theme", "hugo-flickity-carousel"]
 ```

-The theme component **expects you to have jquery installed**.

 ## Usage

 ### Shortcode

 You can insert an image carousel using the following shortcode.
-This expects the images to be in the `static` folder of your website:
+This expects the images to be in the `static` folder of your website.

+The syntax is really ugly because it's json where each double quote has to be escaped.

 ```
 {{< image-carousel images="[{ \"src\": \"/DSCF8028.jpg\", \"alt\": \"Image 1\" }, { \"src\": \"/DSCF8032.jpg\", \"alt\": \"Image 2\\" }, { \"src\": \"/DSCF8033.jpg\", \"alt\": \"Image 2\\" }]" >}}